-First of all, making money from a blog isn't easy, but with consistency, hard work, and patience, you should see much better results over time.
+Making money from a blog isn’t easy, but with consistency, hard work, and strategies in place, you should see great results.

-I've been blogging full-time for 2 years now and I can definitely say it's the best job I've had ever – but it didn't come easy!
+I’ve been blogging full-time for two years now, and I can say it’s the best job I’ve ever had.

-Here are 9 major reasons you aren't making money from your blog, as well as what to do to fix it.
+Here are nine major reasons you aren’t making money from your blog, as well as what to do to fix it.